aldumas/kb/categories/programming/java/declarations.md

 int age;
 ```

-You can also use the [[java-keyword-var|var keyword]] to declare the variable if you initialize it in the same statement.
+You can also use the [[keyword-var|var keyword]] to declare the variable if you initialize it in the same statement.

-Java supports [[java-multiple-declarations|multiple declarations]] in a single statement.
+Java supports [[multiple-declarations|multiple declarations]] in a single statement.

 You can declare a local variable anywhere in a method (not just the beginning of a block), but it is best practice to declare it nearest where it is used, and preferably not until a useful initialization value is available.